-1.4 Objectives of the Code
+1.3 Objectives of the Guidelines

-This Code of Practice for Forest Operations provides a range of standards, guidelines and rules that will help concessionaires to adopt appropriate practices.
+The Guidelines for Forest Operations (large concession) provides a range of standards and rules that will help concessionaires to adopt appropriate practices.
 Its aim is thus to function as:

-- an effective instrument for the implementation of sustainable management of Guyana's forests; - a compendium of guidelines that will facilitate forest activities compatible with international directives and principles, regional criteria and indicators, and procedures of certification; - a series of guidelines that will help conserve biological diversity, forest regeneration and wildlife protection; - a tool for promoting enhanced productivity, sustainability and economic viability of forest harvesting; - a tool for promoting improved living conditions and safety of the workforce; and - a tool for promoting improved relations between logging companies and local communities.
+- an effective instrument for the implementation of sustainable management of Guyana's forests; - a compendium of guidelines that will facilitate forest activities compatible with international directives and principles, regional criteria and indicators, and the GTLAS and WTS; - a series of guidelines that will help conserve biological diversity, forest regeneration and wildlife protection; - a tool for promoting enhanced productivity, sustainability and economic viability of forest harvesting; - a tool for promoting improved living conditions and safety of the workforce; and - a tool for promoting improved relations between logging companies and local communities.

-The Code concentrates more on "what needs to be done" than on "how this needs to be done", and will not be directly applicable to all situations, given their number and variety.
-The Code nevertheless lays down important general principles for environmentally sound forest harvesting.
-It is not designed as a source of reference on forest harvesting techniques as such, or as a manual on the use of harvesting tools and equipment.
-The
+The Code of Practice for Forest Operations (large concessions) concentrates more on "what needs to be done" than on "how this needs to be done", and all of the principles will not be directly applicable to all situations, given their number and variety.

+The Code nevertheless lays down important general principles for environmentally sound forest harvesting for all State Forest Authorisations (SFAs).This Guideline accompanies the Code by detailing the specific activities to be undertaken to achieve each principle.